-Cases of particular nationwide interest for fans, athletes and the general public involve numerous cases filed by Hagens Berman against the NCAA.
-The most recent, and potentially far-reaching, case involves a suit on behalf of NCAA student-athletes against the NCAA and its most powerful members, including the Pac-12, Big Ten, Big-12, SEC and ACC, claiming these entities violated federal antitrust laws by drastically reducing the number of scholarships and financial aid student-athletes receive to an amount below the actual cost of attendance and far below what the free market would bare.
+In this lawsuit on behalf of NCAA student-athletes against the NCAA and its most powerful members, plaintiffs claimed these entities violated federal antitrust laws by drastically reducing the number of scholarships and financial aid student-athletes receive to an amount below the actual cost of attendance and far below what the free market would bare.

 Hagens Berman has also taken on the NCAA for its failure to prevent concussions and protect student-athletes who suffered concussions.
-Currently, the firm is finalizing a proposed settlement that will make sweeping changes to the NCAA’s approach to concussion treatment and prevention; provide a 50-year medical-monitoring program for student-athletes to screen for and track head injuries; and establish a $5 million fund for concussion research.
+The firm finalized a settlement that will make sweeping changes to the NCAA’s approach to concussion treatment and prevention; provide a 50-year medical-monitoring program for student-athletes to screen for and track head injuries; and establish a $5 million fund for concussion research.

 The core settlement benefits include:

 - A 50-year medical monitoring program overseen by a medical science committee appointed by the court that will screen and track concussions.
 Examinations will include neurological and neurocognitive assessments to evaluate potential injuries.
 The monitoring program will be funded by a $70 million medical monitoring fund, paid by the NCAA and its insurers.